Barbara Ann: Guests

+The Who version

+The Who recorded "Barbara Ann" on the Ready Steady Who EP in 1966.

-The Who perform "Barbara Ann" in the film The Kids Are Alright with Keith Moon on vocals.
+The song was performed live on 27 July 1977 in rehearsals at Shepperton Studios for the film The Kids Are Alright with Keith Moon on vocals.
 Moon, a massive Beach Boys fan but a notoriously limited singer, plays and sings much to the delight of his fellow band members.
-An earlier version by them was released on the Ready Steady Who EP in 1966.